• Skip to main content

 Best Classic Travel Trailer: Sonic Lite by Venture RV

-Sonic Lite features the most interior storage in its class.
+Sonic Lite features the most interior storage in its class, which as a full-timer, I absolutely need!
 Interiors are surprisingly spacious – there’s ample storage and this rig boasts many features on a more compact scale.
 This travel trailer is engineered with a one-piece seamless fiberglass roof system.
-By arching the roof front to back, this system provides a more durable roof.
-When it rains, the water runs fore and aft, which means your water worries are a thing of the past!
+By arching the roof front to back, this system provides a more durable roof that shouldn’t need resealing.
+This means when it rains, the water runs off, making all of my water worries a thing of the past!

 Sonic optimizes every possible opportunity to offer virtually unlimited storage, which is a huge perk with lightweight RVs.
-Exterior features include a power awning with LED lights, nitrogen-filled radial tires and slam latch baggage doors with magnetic catches.
-There are loads more features I haven’t even mentioned, so definitely check them out!
+Exterior features include a power awning with LED lights, nitrogen-filled radial tires, and slam-latch baggage doors with magnetic catches.
+I could talk about this camper all day, but to round it up, there’s simply so much on offer with the Sonic Lite, you’ll just have to check them out for yourself here!

 Best Teardrop Trailer: iCamp Elite

-Any teardrop trailer should be under 4000 pounds, which means your options are close to endless.
+Any teardrop trailer should be under 4000 pounds, which means options are close to endless.
 However, the iCamp Elite is one of the few teardrops out there with both a shower and a toilet!
 Not to mention an interior kitchen!
-These luxuries may seem silly to mention, but finding the perfect teardrop can be tricky.
-The iCamp might make the process a bit easier for you.
+These luxuries may seem silly to mention, but finding the perfect teardrop can be tricky, but I think the iCamp might the process a bit easier.

 The iCamp Elite is a fully laminated travel trailer.
-The body is reinforced with aluminum tubing frames.
-A high gloss fiberglass skin is laminated over structural Styrofoam made by the Dow Chemical Company.
-The interior walls are covered with wallpaper for luxury and easy care.
+The body is reinforced with aluminum tubing frames, and a high gloss fiberglass skin is laminated over structural Styrofoam made by the Dow Chemical Company.
+I love that the interior walls are covered with wallpaper for luxury and easy care, whilst underneath is a strong structure I know will support me on all the adventures yet to come in the future!

-The furniture is sandwich structured made with solid wood and high grade plywood and finished with semi-gloss PU paint for style and durability.
-The furniture is curved with a style and for the most space usage.
-This teardrop is equipped with the most classic of travel trailer amenities.
-Best of all, it is equipped with a spacey one piece modular bathroom with shower and toilet.
+The furniture is a sandwich structure made with solid wood and high-grade plywood, before being finished with semi-gloss PU paint for style and durability.
+The furniture is curved and although I think it looks great, it’s also functional, as it makes for the best use of the space.
+This teardrop is equipped with the most classic travel trailer amenities and best of all, it’s fitted with a spacey one-piece modular bathroom with shower and toilet.

-This may not be the first rig you think of when someone says teardrop travel trailer (don’t worry, there are a couple other more traditional looks on this list!), but it is a great option.
-Best of all, you can tow it with ease because it weighs less than 2000 pounds!
+This may not be the first rig you think of when someone says teardrop travel trailer (don’t worry, there are a couple of other more traditional looks on this list!), but it’s an option I simply couldn’t skip.
+Best of all, I can tow it with ease because it weighs less than 2000 pounds!
 You can learn more about this compact travel trailer here.

 Best Pop-Up Travel Trailer: Clipper Camping Trailer 107LS by Coachmen

 Without a proper bathroom, this may not be the best choice for you, but pop-ups pack a lot of features into a lightweight frame!
-Plus the option to store a pop-up trailer in your garage or elsewhere is an awesome perk.
+It may be possible to hook up a portable shower outside, and a cassette toilet inside to improve practicality, so don’t wipe this trailer off your list just yet!
+Plus the option to store a pop-up trailer in your garage or elsewhere is an awesome perk, and you can check out the rest of the Clipper Camping Trailer by clicking here.

 A mainstay and a family name, Winnebago has been regarded as one of the best in the RV business for quite some time.
-They aren’t reinventing the travel trailer wheel, but the Micro Minnie 1708FB is a comfortable and lightweight classic for you, all with an affordable price tag!
+They aren’t reinventing the travel trailer wheel, but the Micro Minnie 1708FB is a comfortable and lightweight classic, all with an affordable price tag!

-If the smallest Micro Minnie floor plan isn’t what you’re looking for, there are ten others to choose from, ranging in size from 19 feet to 25 feet.
+If the smallest Micro Minnie floor plan doesn’t fit the bill, there are ten others to choose from, ranging in size from 19 feet to 25 feet.
 No matter what, these trailers remain lightweight, easy to tow, and comfortable inside!
-Winnebago has thought about where to place windows for the best cross breezes, as well as keeping the kitchen and living area open.
+Winnebago has thought about where to place windows for the best cross breezes, as well as keeping the kitchen and living area open which I especially love as nothing is worse than a cramped, stuffy RV!

-The price on this trailer can’t be beat, and is definitely the most budget friendly on this list.
+The price on this trailer can’t be beat and it’s definitely the most budget-friendly on this list.
 If you’re hoping to start your travel trailer journey with tradition and budget in mind, the Micro Minnie is perfect for you and your lightweight trailer goals!
-It also made our list of the best travel trailers for solo travel if you’re interested in learning more.
+It also made our list of the best travel trailers for solo travel, and you can check out all of the features of the Micro Minnie by clicking here.

 Best Fiberglass Trailer: Escape 19 by Escape Trailers

 The Escape 19 includes lots of room for storage and the ability to sleep 5 with an optional cot, all while being able to be towed by an SUV or small truck.
-This compact and efficient trailer is a best seller, and one of the most regularly personalized trailers at Escape.
-The solid one-piece fiberglass shell is strong, durable, easy to clean, and completely waterproof.
-You will have no concerns about structural issues in the future, which means your resale value will also remain high!
+This compact and efficient trailer is a best seller and one of the most regularly personalized trailers at Escape.
+The solid one-piece fiberglass shell is strong, durable, easy to clean, and completely waterproof, meaning I won’t be facing structural issues in the future, allowing the resale value to remain high!

-This slightly longer model includes a wet bath, optional raised frame, and loads of standard features.
-Its non-standard features are also impressive, including solar, additional storage hatches, and interior outlets.
-Every Escape is made to order from the manufacturer, so if you don’t find a used model that suits your needs, a new one can be made exactly how you like it!
+This slightly longer model includes a wet bath, an optional raised frame, and loads of standard features to make for a comfortable RV vacation.
+Its non-standard features are also impressive, including solar, additional storage hatches, and interior outlets, making boondocking and going off-grid possible!
+Every Escape is made to order from the manufacturer which is a unique situation if finding a used model is difficult, as a new one can be made exactly how you like it!

-Escape trailers also allow you to customize your flooring, countertop, and fabric choices with whatever you’d like; there is a small additional fee for bringing them your own materials but it is rare to have the option to customize to your heart’s content!
+Escape trailers also allow for customization of the flooring, countertop, and fabric choices; there is a small additional fee for bringing them your own materials but it is rare to have the option to customize to your heart’s content!
 I’m saving up for an Escape, and if you’re interested you may want to put a deposit down for their lengthy waiting list now…

 Best Off-Road Trailer: The Classic Teardrop Trailer by Timberleaf

-The name itself can’t be beat when it comes to teardrop trailers, and Timberleaf knows modern teardrops like no other.
-Their Classic model is everything you may be looking for when it comes to a teardrop trailer, with even more customizable options than you thought possible in such a small space!
+The name itself can’t be beaten when it comes to teardrop trailers, and Timberleaf knows modern teardrops like no other.
+Their Classic model is everything I know I’d want when it comes to a teardrop trailer, with even more customizable options than I thought possible in such a small space!

-Coming in at 1,500 pounds dry, this little guy can be towed by most any standard vehicle.
-The main perk of ordering a Timberleaf trailer is their attention to suspension.
-The Classic Teardrop can come in 3 different suspensions, varying depending on your expected level of adventure.
-There’s a totally off road option for those of you expecting to be off the beaten path!
+Coming in at 1,500 pounds dry, this little guy can be towed by almost any standard vehicle.
+The main perk of ordering a Timberleaf trailer, however, is their attention to the suspension.
+The Classic Teardrop can come in 3 different suspensions, varying depending on the expected level of adventure.
+There’s even a totally off-road option for those expecting to be off the beaten path!

 Most Unique: The Cricket by Taxa Outdoors